chodorowicz/ts-debounce/README.md

 ## Promises

 Since v3 `ts-debounce` has Promise support.
 Everytime you call debounced function a promise is returned which will be resolved when the original function will be finally called.
-This promise will be rejected, if the debounced function will be called.
+This promise will be rejected, if the debounced function will be cancelled.

 You can also debounce a function `f` which returns a promise.
 The returned promise(s) will resolve (unless cancelled) with the return value of the original function.